Fl4m3Ph03n1x/market_manager/README.md

 # MarketManager

-Makes sell requests in batch to warframe market.
-Used when you want to sell a lot of things or remove them from your list all at once.
-Specially useful for syndicates because you don't have to buy everything in advance and then sell.
-You only need to do 3 things:
+MarketManager makes sell requests in batches on Warframe Market.
+It is useful when you want to sell a large number of items or remove them from your listings at once.
+It is especially useful for syndicates because you do not have to buy everything in advance before listing it.
+You only need to:

-- Launch the manager
+- Launch MarketManager
-- Activate a syndicate(s) you want
+- Activate one or more syndicates
 - Sit back and relax

-Then, when someone pings you to buy an item, you can go the syndicate, buy it and sell it on the spot.
+When someone asks to buy an item, go to the syndicate, buy it, and sell it immediately.

-WarframeMarket (the website) does have a 100 items limit though, so you may want to keep this in mind as you won't be able to activate everything (unless you are a Patreon, in which case the limit does not apply).
+Non-Patreon accounts on Warframe Market (the website) have a limit of 100 listed items.
+Patreon accounts are not subject to this limit.
+Keep this in mind when activating syndicates; you may not be able to activate everything at once.

 # Requirements

-This application has no requirements on the user side, as the entire erlang VM and context are bundled together with the application in the zip file.
+The packaged application is a Windows x86_64 release.
+It includes the Erlang VM and its dependencies, so Erlang and Elixir are not required on the user's machine.

-By default the application will open a separate browser window and it will run there using your localhost.
+By default, the application opens a separate browser window and serves the interface from localhost.

-If however, you wish to run the application in windowed mode, you can do so by downloading and installing WebView2 support for Edge:
+To use the embedded windowed mode instead (like a normal windows application), install WebView2 for Edge:

 - <https://developer.microsoft.com/en-us/microsoft-edge/webview2/?form=MA13LH>

-After the installation, the application will default to the windowed mode.
-You can however still use the browser if you wish by going to **Extras -> Open in browser**.
+After installation, the application defaults to windowed mode.
+You can still open the interface in your browser from **Extras -> Open Browser**.

 # User guide

-As a user, you will see two windows opening.
-The **interface** (explained in the next subchapter) and the **terminal**.
-The terminal is there for mostly two things:
+When you launch the application, two windows open: the **interface** and the **terminal**.
+The terminal is useful for:

-- transparency to the user: This way you can see what the application is really doing.
+- transparency: you can see what the application is doing;
-- debugging: By seeing the logs, you can help contribute with errors.
+- debugging: logs can help diagnose and report errors.

 For this reason, I won't be explaining anything about the terminal, although it is important to note that **if you kill the terminal (by closing it), you will also kill the application**.
 This can be useful, in case the apps bugs out, which